 The show devoted two episodes to his future persona Ben 10,000, who was established as having obtained that many alien forms on the Omnitrix.
 Between the two episodes, he and his son use fewer than twenty of them total, and only three couldn't be found on Ben's watch in the present day.
 And that's ignoring thesequels...

 Several of Ben's aliens are stated in their official profiles to have abilities that are never shown in the series, such as Wildmutt being able to fire spikes from his back (supposedly Ben's form isn't mature enough, but other members of Wildmutt's species have been shown who still didn't do it), Jetray being able to breath underwater, and the list goes on.
-Ghostfreak's telekinesis was one in the first episodes, but Alien Force eventually had an episode with him using one.
+Ghostfreak's telekinesis was one in the first series, but Alien Force eventually had an episode with him using it.

 Humongousaur's ability to grow bigger wasn't originally one in Ben 10: Alien Force, but became one in later episodes due to the writers apparently forgetting he could do that.
 Despite the fact it was his main power when he was first introduced.